Scientific Name

 Description

-Plumeria obtusa is a small shrub or tree with thick, widely spaced, fleshy branches.
+Plumeria obtusa is a small shrub or tree with thick, fleshy, widely spaced branches with leaves found in clusters near the tips.
 It grows up to 20 feet (6 m) tall.
-Leaves are found in clusters near the tips of the branches.
-They are large, dark green, glossy, with obtuse tips.
-Flowers are fragrant, 5-petaled, and white with a small yellow center, borne in clusters at the ends of the branches on a long thick stalk.
+Leaves are large, glossy, dark green, with obtuse tips.

 Hardiness